robonomist/robonomistClient/README.md

 ## Datasources

-The `robonomistClient` package allows easy and fast access to various datasources via Robonomist Server instances, which integrate various datasources with up-to-date data.
+The `robonomistClient` package allows easy and fast access to various datasources through Robonomist Data Servers, which integrate various datasources with up-to-date data.
+The client provides access to over 34 000 data tables in 14 datasources.

 Currently integrated datasources: